 \section{Experiments}

 We evaluate \ourmodel on unconditional atomistic protein generation up to 800 residues as well as on atomistic motif scaffolding, a critical protein design task.
 We train all models on a filtered version of the Foldseek cluster representatives of the AFDB \citep{vankempen2024foldseek}, except for long protein generation where we train on a custom subset of the AFDB consisting of $\sim$46M samples.
 Unless otherwise specified, our trained \ourmodel models omit triangular update layers; any use of such layers is explicitly noted (used for a single model in \cref{sec:exp_uncond_benchmark}).
-Comprehensive experimental details, including datasets, metrics, and training procedures, as well as further ablation studies are provided in \cref{app:ucond_train,app:metrics,app:ablations}.\looseness=-1
+Full experimental details, including datasets, metrics, and training procedures, as well as ablations, in \cref{app:ucond_train,app:metrics,app:ablations}.\looseness=-1